LOADING ...

 - Eric

-So gave me a tin hat, and they gave me a gun, and they marched me away to the war.
+So they gave me a tin hat, and gave me a gun, and they marched me away to the war.

 And how well I remember terrible day, how our blood stained the sand and the water